cran/PopED/README.md

 You are welcome to:

 -   submit suggestions and bug-reports at:
     <https://github.com/andrewhooker/PopED/issues>
 -   send a pull request on: <https://github.com/andrewhooker/PopED>
-  - compose a friendly e-mail to: <andrew.hooker@farmbio.uu.se>
+-   compose a friendly e-mail to: <andrew.hooker@farmaci.uu.se>